EOS-Nation/auditor.bos/README.md

 - lockupasset (asset) -  The amount of assets that are locked up by each candidate applying for election.
 - maxvotes (int default=5) - The maximum number of votes that each member can make for a candidate.
-- numelected (int) -  Number of custodians to be elected for each election count.
+- numelected (int) -  Number of auditors to be elected for each election count.
 - periodlength (uint32 =  7 * 24 * 60 * 60) - Length of a period in seconds.
 Used for pay calculations if an early election is called and to trigger deferred `newperiod` calls.
-- authaccount ( account= "dacauthority") - account to have active auth set with all custodians on the newperiod.
+- authaccount ( account= "auditor.bos") - account to have active auth set with all auditors on the newperiod.
-- tokenholder (account = "eosdacthedac") - The contract that holds the fund for the DAC.
-This is used as the source for custodian pay.
+- tokenholder ( account = "auditor.bos") - The contract that holds the fund for BOS.
+This is used as the source for auditor pay.
-- initial_vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the initial set of custodians
+- initial_vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the initial set of auditors
-- vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the allow a new set of custodians to be set after the initial threshold has been achieved.
+- vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the allow a new set of auditors to be set after the initial threshold has been achieved.
-- auth_threshold_high (uint8) - Number of custodians required to approve highest level actions.
+- auth_threshold_high (uint8) - Number of auditors required to approve highest level actions.
-- auth_threshold_mid (uint8) - Number of custodians required to approve highest level actions.
+- auth_threshold_mid (uint8) - Number of auditors required to approve highest level actions.
-- auth_threshold_low (uint8) - Number of custodians required to approve highest level actions.
+- auth_threshold_low (uint8) - Number of auditors required to approve highest level actions.
 - lockup_release_time_delay (date) - The time before locked up stake can be released back to the candidate using the unstake action
-- requested_pay_max (asset) - The max amount a custodian can requested as a candidate.
+- requested_pay_max (asset) - The max amount a auditor can requested as a candidate.

 ## Actions

 ---
 ### nominatecand

-This action is used to nominate a candidate for custodian elections.
-It must be authorised by the candidate and the candidate must be an active member of the DAC, having agreed to the latest constitution.
+This action is used to nominate a candidate for auditor elections.
+It must be authorised by the candidate and the candidate must be an active member of BOS, having agreed to the latest constitution.
 The candidate must have transferred a number of tokens (determined by a config setting - `lockupasset`) to the contract for staking before this action is executed.
 This could have been from a recent transfer with the contract name in the memo or from a previous time when this account had nominated, as long as the candidate had never `unstake`d those tokens.

 ##### Assertions: